AhmedTawfiqM/Starter-Flutter/README.md

-# Modular-Architecture
+# Modular-Architecture Codebase

-## Modular Arhitecture Codebase
+## CodeBase , Infrastructure and the common Layers (core-data-presentation)

 ### clone the project and build your project to be Clean , Testable , Maintainable and changable